-Companies operating online try various ways to defend themselves against illegal access to their clients’ data.
-Even a very strong password, created in accordance with the guidelines required by network administrators, may not be the best weapon against online thieves.
-Then, multi-factor authentication including SMS verification may become the right choice to avoid data leakages.
+Companies operating online try various ways to defend themselves against illegal access to their client’s data.
+Even a solid password, created following the guidelines required by network administrators, may not be the best weapon against online thieves.
+Then, multi-factor authentication, including SMS verification, may become the right choice to avoid data leakages.

 Data that can be captured while using the internet can lead not only to the loss of accounts on social networks.
-Worse things happen, when the target of thieves is bank account or sensitive company data.
-This situation forces companies to implement tools to authenticate login process in their systems.
+Worse things happen when the target of thieves is a bank account or sensitive company data.
+This situation forces companies to implement tools to authenticate the login process in their systems.

-One-factor method is the most popular way to protect your data and accounts with two simple information: login and password.
-Another form of unified authentication are also fingerprint readers, i.e. biometric methods.
-This time we will focus on more complicated way – multi-factor authentication (so called MFA).
+A one-factor method is the most popular way to protect your data and accounts with two simple pieces of information: log in and a password.
+Another form of unified authentication is biometrics, i.e. fingerprints.
+This time we will focus on the more complicated way – multi-factor authentication (so-called MFA).

-It can be a typical password or pin should be entered in the appropriate window.
-The level of security of these kind of factor depends on the length and complexity (use of different types of alphanumeric characters- both 1,2,3 and XyZ).
-It is also important to protect and preserve an access to your passwords (it is also good not to write them on yellow cards on the monitor ;-)).
+It can be a typical password or pin that should be entered in the appropriate window.
+The level of security of this kind of factor depends on the length and complexity (use of different types of alphanumeric characters- both 1,2,3 and XYZ).

-The ability to identify faces or read fingerprints is not yet widely used and has already been partially questioned as effective security methods.
-It turns out that the fingerprint can be fake but you can also trick FaceID with a fake mask.
+Identifying faces or reading fingerprints is not yet widely used and has already been partially questioned as an effective security method.
+It turns out that even the fingerprint can be faked, just like you can trick FaceID with a face mask.

 How to plan data protection?

-Current development of technology allows us to implement security system worthy of the White House, but we should always remember about its usability.
+Current technology development allows us to implement a security system worthy of the White House, but we should always remember its usability.
 The authentication method has to be adapted to the type of protected data and the level of their secrecy.
 Every regular user will be upset if you force him to go through a 5-steps control so that he can check e-mail.

-With reference to the data protection needs, we have prepared a service that will confirm user’s identity with SMS code sent automatically to his/her mobile phone (using factor “Something that you have” – so called SMS Verification).
-You just have to enter the number to be checked and SMSAPI will send the security code and check if it is correct.
+Regarding the data protection needs, we have prepared a service that will confirm the user’s identity with an SMS code sent automatically to his/her mobile phone (using the factor “Something that you have” – so-called SMS Verification).
+You have to enter the number to be checked, and SMSAPI will send the security code and check if it is correct.

-Read more about SMS Authenticator - SMS verification method If you want to know more details about this brand new feature – go here!
+If you want to know more details about the brand new SMS verification feature – go here!

-When login procedure is built of several elements, the certainty that any unauthorized person will be able to get possession of the protected data is almost one hundred percent.
 Almost because there is always one weakest link, regardless of method – a user who can inadvertently leave behind traces, bringing digital thieves to the data they are looking for.
-It is worth to make their operation as difficult as possible, expanding your defense with multi-factor authentication.
+It is worth making their operation as difficult as possible, expanding your defence with multi-factor authentication.